You are here

 The Educator Preparation Programs Report, released in collaboration with the Colorado Department of Education and the Colorado Department of Higher Education, features demographic information on teacher candidates enrolled in educator preparation programs, candidates who have completed the programs and candidates who have obtained teaching jobs in Colorado public schools.

-Information about new teachers includes on-the-job performance metrics, data about the teacher retention and teacher mobility.
+Information about new teachers includes employment data, on-the-job performance metrics, data about teacher retention and teacher mobility.
 For this year’s Educator Preparation Program Report, student academic growth data were not available, but will also be included in future releases.

 Detailed information about educator preparation program enrollment and completion as well as employment, employment context, performance and retention of new teachers in Colorado for 2013-14 to 2017-18 academic years, varying by metric, is available in the interactive dashboard.
 Report highlights: